Kristmh/sentiment_github/README.md

 tox
 ```

-Before pushing to the repository, make sure to run tox and pass all the test.
+Before pushing to the repository, make sure to run locally tox and pass all the test.

 When pushing the code or doing a pull request, a GitHub action workflow will trigger and run the same tests as in the tox command.